roytang/blog/content/posts/2008/11/gpt-taipei-iv.md

   </div>
 </div>

 Those 2 Leviathans won me the first round 2-0, but I punted the next 2 rounds in close 3rd games.
-I would&'ve dropped at this point, but some people convinced me to keep playing.
+I would've dropped at this point, but some people convinced me to keep playing.
 Mistake, as I just went 0-2 in the 4th round.

 Final record: 1-3 matches, 4-6 games.

 That was a short (and delayed) report.
 Oh well, not going to Taipei, obv.
-Work has been busy anyway, and there&'s Fallout 3, so not much time for Magic at the moment.
+Work has been busy anyway, and there's Fallout 3, so not much time for Magic at the moment.
 Still intent to PTQ though.